instructlab/dev-docs/README.md

 # InstructLab Architecture

-This repository contains design artifacts that define the architecture and design of cross-component interactions in the Instruct Lab project.
+This repository contains developer docs and design artifacts that define the architecture and design of cross-component interactions in the Instruct Lab project.
 The repo also serves as a home for technical policies that apply across all components.

 ## Governance